It’s interesting to see how a search engine might try to calculate the relevance of search results, and find related queries

 Should the relevancy of search results be based upon the frequency of related terms in recent query logs?
 Is that a good measure of how relevant those results might be?

 I’ve actually written an earlier post about this patent when it was published as a patent application in January of 2008.
-I didn’t realize that until I was most of the way done with this post, but I think that the two posts actually compliment each other, so I decided to go ahead and publish this post.
+I didn’t realize that until I was most of the way done with this post, but I think that the two posts actually complement each other, so I decided to go ahead and publish this post.

 I think the two posts do a good job of emphasizing the importance of trying to understand what a search engine might see as “related queries” for a specific query, and how those might not only influence which search suggestions might be shown in a set of search results but also how relevant a search engine might believe those search results to be based upon those related queries.